How It Works

 Antipode Calculator Logic

-What Is the Antipode Calculator?
+What the Antipode Calculator Actually Does

-The Antipode Calculator finds the exact geographical point on Earth that is diametrically opposite any location you enter.
-According to the United States Geological Survey, approximately 71% of Earth's surface is ocean, which means most antipodal points work out to be somewhere in open water rather than on land.
-The calculator accepts latitude and longitude in decimal degrees and returns the antipodal coordinates instantly in both decimal and DMS (degrees, minutes, seconds) format, along with the exact distance and hemisphere labels.
+This tool finds the exact geographical point on Earth diametrically opposite any location entered.
+According to the United States Geological Survey, approximately 71% of Earth's surface is ocean, meaning most antipodal points work out to open water rather than land.
+The calculator accepts latitude and longitude in decimal degrees and returns antipodal coordinates instantly in both decimal and DMS format, along with exact distance and hemisphere labels.
+The concept goes back to ancient Greek cosmology, "antipode" deriving from "anti" (opposite) and "podes" (feet), meaning people living on the opposite side of the world, walking with feet pointing toward yours through Earth's center.
+For straight-line distance between two specific coordinates rather than a point and its antipode, our Latitude Longitude Distance Calculator handles that directly.

 How the Antipodal Coordinate Formula Works

-As a result, every point on Earth maps to exactly one antipodal point, and the mapping is its own inverse: the antipode of the antipode is the original location.
-This symmetry is one reason antipodal coordinates appear in topology, particularly in the Borsuk-Ulam theorem, which states that at any given moment, there exist two antipodal points on Earth with identical temperature and pressure.
-To figure out compass angles between locations rather than antipodal pairs, our azimuth calculator handles that calculation directly.
+The calculation involves two operations.
+First, negate the latitude, a point at 51.5 N becomes 51.5 S. Second, add 180 degrees to the longitude and normalize to -180 to 180, London at -0.1 becomes 180 + (-0.1) = 179.9 E. The normalization step catches the common mistake above, adding 180 to a longitude like 160 E gives 340, outside the valid range, subtracting 360 gives -20, or 20 W. Every point on Earth maps to exactly one antipodal point, and the mapping is its own inverse, the antipode of the antipode is the original location.
+This symmetry is one reason antipodal coordinates appear in topology, particularly the Borsuk-Ulam theorem, which states that at any given moment, two antipodal points on Earth exist with identical temperature and pressure.
+Our Azimuth Calculator handles compass angles between locations rather than antipodal pairs.

 Famous Land-to-Land Antipodal Pairs